 You’ve adjusted your inventory to your students’ tastes, planned meals accordingly, and offered uneaten foods to other students.
 Now, what do you do with the leftovers?
 Donate, donate, donate!

 Due to the fear of liability, many organizations throw perfectly good food away instead of donating it.
 However, food directors have been protected under the Bill Emerson Good Samaritan Act since 1996.
+Resources on Food Recovery Programs offer excellent guidelines and tips for starting a program for your school or district.

 Fewer than 5% of schools compost, but it can be a great option.
 Do you have a school garden that could benefit from compost?
 Or maybe there’s a local farm you can donate to?

-You’ll need to educate your staff and student body which items to trash, which items to recycle and which items are for compost.
+You’ll need to educate your staff and student body which items to trash, which items to recycle, and which items are for compost.
 This article has more information on how to get your school’s compost program started.